Rage997/sziget-festival-surprise/README.md

 Click the surprise button to reveal the festival announcement with continuous 3D animations:
 - Fireworks blowing up
 - Balloons floating
-- A 3D camper van (the exact model I actually own :D) that drives back and forth
+- A 3D camper van (the exact model I actually own :D) that drives back and forth (WIP)

 ## Running it locally